CELEBRATING 30 YEARS OF EXCELLENCE

 If you are experiencing any symptoms, come in and speak to one of our private sexual health doctors.
 At Fleet Street Clinic, we have a highly experienced team who can help you diagnose and offer same day treatment.

-Genital warts look like any other formation of wart – they are small, red or pink growths resembling raspberries or cauliflowers, in or around the genitals or rectum.
+Genital warts look like any other formation of wart – they are small, dark or red or pink growths resembling raspberries or cauliflowers, in or around the genitals or rectum.

 Book a Genital Wart Consultation online.